 Plus, many of our customers split the cost of building with another family member, and then they each take half of the space.
 That’s a great solution that makes the property more affordable for both of you, and with multiple income streams paying for everything, it can be easier to achieve lending approval.

 Get together with family or a friend to split the cost of the home.
 Both of you get a completed house for less than it would cost to build separately.
 If you choose a duplex, you can still sell your half and move on whenever you’re ready!

 Dual occupancy homes usually need a bigger block, but if you’re splitting the cost with someone else then you can find an amazing spot without breaking the bank.

 Double the living space means dual occupancy homes are always pretty big.
-And with duplexes you get an affordable, full-size house that doesn’t sacrifice on space.
+And with duplexes, you get an affordable, full-size house that doesn’t sacrifice space.

 no body corporate

 You get an affordable property and squeeze more out of the block without needing to pay body corporate fees.

 With only one neighbour to worry about, dual occupancy homes are much more private than other alternatives.